LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 ```sh
 # Inspect a file
 black FILE.py

 # Inspect files in the current folder
 black .
 ```

 #### Flake8 linter

-Flake8 is a famous Python linting package that might be of help within your development environment: <https://pypi.org/project/flake8/>.
+[Flake8](https://pypi.org/project/flake8/) is a famous Python linting package that might be of help within your development environment.
 It will help ensure the correct format of your code.

-### 2.3 Basic module structure & Imports order
+### 2.iii.
+Basic module structure & Imports order

 ```python
 # -*- coding : utf-8